phoebusyip/NLP/README.md

 - J0soR73Jbio

 The terminal will then output # of positive, negative and neutral comments.
-A csv file will also be generated that contains every comment in that video, as well as the polarity, like count, publish and update date of each comment.
+A csv file will also be generated that contains comments in that video, as well as the polarity, like count, publish and update date of each comment.
 For testing purposes only 10 comments are scrapped from each video.